the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-fair.md

 ## Community involvement

 Various online resources are provided for people who are working in the life sciences, to guide them in ensuring FAIRness in their data, providing them with tools and advice for good data management at various stages of their work.
 Two prominent ones include:
-* Under the [FAIR Cookbook](https://faircookbook.elixir-europe.org/content/home.html), several resources are provided by a thriving community of professionals and academics working in the life sciences, in offering guidance and assistance in FAIR data management for anyone working in the field.
-It is designed to serve a variety of audience types and involved in different stages of data management life cycle.
+* Under the [FAIR Cookbook](https://faircookbook.elixir-europe.org/content/home.html), several resources are offering guidance and assistance in FAIR data management.
+ The FAIR Cookbook is designed to serve a variety of audience types and involved in different stages of data management life cycle.
+The FAIR Cookbook is developed and maintained by life sciences professionals, both in the academia and industry sectors, including members of the ELIXIR community.
 * Under [ELIXIR Research Data Management Kit (RDMkit)](https://rdmkit.elixir-europe.org/), resources are provided for life scientists to guide them in better management of their research data in adhering to the FAIR Principles.
 It is an attempt to help researchers work at different capacities, both in individual and collaborative workspaces.

 [FAIR Cookbook](https://faircookbook.elixir-europe.org/content/recipes/community.html) is developed and maintained by life sciences professionals, both in the academia and industry sectors, including members of the ELIXIR community.
 [RDMkit](https://rdmkit.elixir-europe.org/how_to_contribute) is open for suggestions from anyone from within the community and outside of it, as long as they abide by the [contributor responsibilities](https://rdmkit.elixir-europe.org/how_to_contribute).